Find Trade Colleges

 Women make up 4% of the construction majors at the school.

-Full Construction at Mountain Empire Community College Report
+Read full report on Construction at Mountain Empire Community College

 About 27% of the students majoring in construction at the school are women while 73% are male.

-The in-demand basic certificate programs at Northern Virginia Community College helped the school earn the #3 place on this year’s ranking of the most popular construction schools in the Southeast Region .
-Located in the suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Northern Virginia Community College.
+It ranked #3 on our 2023 Most Popular Construction Basic Certificate Trade Schools in the Southeast Region list.
+Located in the suburb of Annandale, Northern Virginia Community College is a public college with a fairly large student population.

 Of the 10 students majoring in construction at Northern Virginia Community College, 70% are male and 30% are female.